Wigan Athletic F.C.: Supporters

 Wigan Athletic Official Supporters Club (formerly known as Wigan Athletic Supporters Travel Club) is the official supporters' association of Wigan Athletic Football Club.
 The supporters club are a non-profit organisation run by volunteers and meet before home matches in the South Stand Bar.

-The Latics' most vocal supporters can be found in the East Stand of the DW Stadium which houses up to 8,206 fans The South Stand of the ground is the family stand.
+The Latics' most vocal supporters can be found in the East Stand of The Brick Community Stadium which houses up to 8,206 fans The South Stand of the ground is the family stand.

 A long-standing song sung by fans of the club is "You Are My Sunshine".
 In more recent times, "I'm a Believer", the Hokey cokey, "We Built This City" and "Gold" are among some of the songs that have been adapted by Wigan supporters.

 The club has one unofficial fanzine, The Mudhutter, which is released between 5 and 6 times during the season.

 Resulting from a number of incidents at Latics matches where smoke bombs were used by fans (resulting in 17 banning orders as a result of one fixture), several club statements were issued and police presence was increased at some matches.
 Data from the UK Football Policing Unit found that Wigan Athletic along with Everton and Manchester United had the highest number of incidents involving pyrotechnics.

 Wigan's return to the Championship saw an average away following of over 1,200.
 This figure did not include Europa League, Community Shield, League Cup and FA Cup fixtures, where on average supporters turned up in greater numbers.

-In 2013, the club sold out their 25,000 allocation for the FA Cup Final and sold 20,000 tickets for the FA Cup semi-final.
+In 2013, the club sold out their 25,000 allocation for the FA Cup final and sold 20,000 tickets for the FA Cup semi-final.
 A total of 5,500 was also sold for the FA Community Shield in the same year.

 In 2014, hundreds of fans took part in a charity walk from Wigan to Bolton in aid of local charity Joseph's Goal.
-Joseph was Wigan's mascot in the 2013 FA Cup Final, led out by captain Emmerson Boyce.
+Joseph was Wigan's mascot in the 2013 FA Cup final, led out by captain Emmerson Boyce.

 On Boxing Day, over the years many fans have chosen to attend Wigan Athletic's match in fancy dress.
 This is particularly prominent with away fixtures on that day where the fans are known as the 'Banana Army'.
 However, on Boxing Day in 2014 a boycott of the club's fixture against Leeds United was ordered by some supporters due to the ticket prices for the match at Elland Road.
 Around 750 away fans attended the match.

 During the 2014–15 season, a Fan Advisory Board (FAB) was set up by the club to allow supporters of Wigan Athletic to have a greater say on any issues they may have.
 The board meets every month to six weeks with the first meeting having taken place in November 2014.